 Day 2: Cycle Franschhoek area

-You will ride through vineyards and country roads and can visit a range of interesting places, wineries and places to eat such as Mont Rochelle, La Brie, the Huguenot Monument and Museum, Haute Cabriere, Grand Provence, Rickety Bridge, Môreson and La Motte
+You will ride through vineyards and country roads including the Berg River Dam and a section of its catchment area.
+You can visit a range of interesting places, wineries and places to eat such as La Brie, Holden Manz, the Huguenot Monument and Museum.

-Day 4: Cycle to Jonkershoek Nature Reserve, popular with local cyclists and mountain bikers, and visit the Postcard Cafe before heading off to Stellenzicht, Bilton, Rust en Vrede, Ernie Els and Somerbosch and the Lynedoch area.
 Distance 67 km.
 The distance can be increased depending on options chosen in the Jonkershoek Nature Reserve.
-The route can also be shortened to about 50 km
+The route can also be shortened to about 50 km.

 Distance 50–75 km – Whole Day.

 Day 5: Cycle to Somerset West.

 Visit estates such as Somerbosch, Eikendal, Avontuur, Lourensford, Vergelegen and Morgenster.

 Dinner & overnight: Somerset West, near prestigious wine estates in a wonderful relaxed setting.